davatorium/rofi/doc/rofi-manpage.markdown

 `-normal-window`

-Make **rofi** reacts like a normal application window.
+Make **rofi** react like a normal application window.
 Useful for scripts like Clerk that are basically an application.

 `-dump`